cerebis/shap/README.txt

 	createdb -O shapuser shap

-3) Using a superuser and psql modify the privileges on the shap database.

-	psql> grant all on shap to shapuser;

-4) In the extracted shap folder from the earlier source or binary installation section, carry over any changes you made to the user in the shap.properties file.
+3) In the extracted SHAP folder from the earlier source or binary installation section, carry over any changes you made to the user in the shap.properties file.

 The line should read: